Healthdirect Free Australian health advice you can count on.

 What are the risks associated with fentanyl?

-Opioids are strong pain medicines and can cause life-threatening or fatal breathing difficulties.
+Opioids are strong pain relief medicines that can cause life-threatening or fatal breathing difficulties.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.